ztthornton6/thorntonportfolio/README.md

 Hello Reader!

-This page is meant to host barious projects I have created in order to show my proficiency at creating instruction designs.
+This page is meant to host various projects I have created in order to show my proficiency at creating instructional designs.